wp-plugins/wp-customize/readme.txt

 = Has this plugin been tested on versions of WordPress before version 3.5? =

 At this time, no it has not.
-It's a pretty simple plugin so there shouldn't be any issues, but if you do come across anything just let us know and we will take a look.
+It's a pretty simple plugin so there shouldn't be any issues, but if you do come across anything just contact us and we will take a look.

 == Screenshots ==